 The analysis of the current capacity demand of the inbound and outbound peaks at Schiphol Airport especially shows scarcity in the morning peak between 07:50 and 10:39 and the evening peak between 18:20 and 21:39.
 In the mid-day peak periods show some room for further growth.
-These findings raise the question to what extent the capacity scarcity will be increased in 2030 and, in turn, to what extent distribution of leisure traffic to Lelystad Airport and operational measures lead to freeing up inbound and outbound peak capacity.
+These findings raise the question to what extent the capacity scarcity will be increased in 2023 and, in turn, to what extent distribution of leisure traffic to Lelystad Airport and operational measures lead to freeing up inbound and outbound peak capacity.

-2030 capacity demand
+2023 capacity demand

-Especially the inbound peak capacity is insufficient to accommodate aviation demand in 2030.
+Especially the inbound peak capacity is insufficient to accommodate aviation demand in 2023.
 However, also the outbound peak capacity is lower than the demand in many individual peak brackets.
-In general, the results show scarcity during the morning peak between 07:50 and 10:39 (wave 2) and during the evening peak between 18:20 and 21:39 (wave 6).
-During the mid-day peak periods there is some room in the shoulders of the respective peak periods, especially in waves 4 and 5.
-The profound capacity scarcity in 2030 underlines the relevance to investigate the possibilities to free up capacity by (1) implementing a traffic distribution rule and by (2) operational measures.
+In general, the results show scarcity during the morning peak between 07:50and 10:39 (wave 2) and during the evening peak between 18:20 and 21:39 (wave 6).
+During the mid-day peak periods there is some room in the shoulders of the respective peak periods.
+The profound capacity scarcity in 2023 underlines the relevance to investigate the possibilities to free up capacity by (1) implementing a traffic distribution rule and by (2) operational measures.